laradji/zabbix/README.md

 MySQL :
 -------

-If you are going to run the MySQL server on the same host as the Zabbix server you must set
+Set the MySQL zabbix account password:

         node.set['zabbix']['server']['dbpassword'] = "some-password"

-and include
+If you are going to run the MySQL server on the same host as the Zabbix server you must include

 "recipe[mysql::server]"

+in the run_list before the zabbix recipes.

 USAGE :
 =======